 For Materazzi, it was a period where his involvement with the team declined.
 As a figurehead and elder statesman, however, he remained indispensable to the Inter dressing room.
 Nowhere can his affection for Mourinho be seen more readily than in the emotional goodbye they shared outside the Bernabéu on that fateful night in Madrid.
 Everybody knew that the Portuguese would be taking over the Merengues hot seat, but while many thought Materazzi’s tears were borne of sadness, he has an altogether different account: “I knew that if he left, we’d never be the same,” he later confessed in an interview with Sport Mediaset.
 A legacy built on fury and violent success would soon be dismantled, and Materazzi knew his days were numbered.

 Following Mourinho, as most managers have found, is a near-impossible task.
-For Rafa Benítez, however, the San Siro bench would prove to be an insurmountable challenge.
+For Rafa Benítez, however, the Giuseppe Meazza bench would prove to be an insurmountable challenge.
 The Spaniard’s detached style contrasted sharply with his predecessor’s more involved modus operandi and, for a team used to running onto the pitch smelling blood, the transition from killer to kitten was hard to take.
-“Benitez was afraid of his own shadow,” mocked Materazzi in an interview with FourFourTwo, recalling the former Liverpool man’s sacking after just six months in charge.
+“Benítez was afraid of his own shadow,” mocked Materazzi in an interview with FourFourTwo, recalling the former Liverpool man’s sacking after just six months in charge.

 Inter would recover to finish second that year under Leonardo, but the rot had started.
 The following season saw the team flail under three consecutive managers, all of whom struggled to motivate a side that had reached the peak and lacked the wherewithal for another climb.
 Materazzi had left the year before, and with Inter deprived of their gnashing fangs, they could only watch as Juventus reclaimed domestic supremacy.

 Out of contract and out of the game, Materazzi signed a short-term deal to manage Indian side Chennaiyin in 2014.
-What many would consider a money-making sojourn to the sub-continent, Materazzi has turned into another bloodthirsty campaign for trophies.
-Two years on, his Indian campaign shows no signs of slowing.
-How Inter fans would love to have him now.
+What many considered a money-making sojourn to the sub-continent turned into a title win in 2015.
+Yet again, one of football’s most divisive individuals had come out on top.
+How Inter would love to have his bite in defence today.

 By Christopher Weir @chrisw45